5 Tips for Staying Safe on Your Boat This Summer

 Always have an action plan in case of an emergency.
 Make sure you have a method of calling for help, such as a cell phone, satellite phone, or radio in the event of an accident.
 If someone sustains an injury onboard, treat it as well as possible with whatever first aid supplies you have and then head for shore to seek professional medical attention.
 Most state laws require boat operators to report any accident that results in injury, death, or significant property damage, so be sure to contact the authorities about your boating accident as soon as possible.

 Boating can be a relaxing and enjoyable experience with proper preparation and a few best practices.
-Keep these tips in mind for your next boating excursion and you can avoid serious injuries and costly damages.
+Keep these tips and others in mind for your next boating excursion and you can avoid serious injuries and costly damages.